doomcrewinc/rubydoobyTodo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Simple Todo list

-* Ruby version
+* Ruby version:
+ruby -v >= 2.6.0

-* System dependencies
+* System dependencies:
+included in Gemfile, note: gem 'sqlite3', '~> 1.3.6'  Most current version throws an error for some fucking reason.

-* Configuration
+* Configuration:
+none at this time.

-* Database creation
+* Database:
+sqlite3

-* Database initialization
+* Database initialization:
+rake db:migrate

-* How to run the test suite
+* How to run the test suite:
+N/A at this time

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.): none at this time.

-* Deployment instructions
+* Deployment instructions:

-* ...
+1. download/clone repo
+2. bundle install
+3. rake db:migrate
+4. rails server

+* I'm sure this is riddled with bugs and terrible styling, feel free to submit a pull request if you fix something or make it look cool.